possiblyMikeB/ncshare-link-generator-webextension/README.md

-# nbgitpuller Link Generator WebExtension
+# NCShare Link Generator WebExtension

 A browser extension to help you generate [nbgitpuller](https://jupyterhub.github.io/nbgitpuller/) links directly from GitHub which work with NCShare's container-manager service.